All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Conclusions

 \section{Conclusions}

 In this paper, we have obtained new analytic all-multiplicity results for gauge-theory amplitudes with massive matter.
 First, we have substantiated the conjecture~\cite{Ochirov:2020lect} for the amplitude~\eqref{MMggnAP} involving two massive spin-$s$ particles and an arbitrary number of positive-helicity gluons by showing that it is consistent with two different types of BCFW shifts.
+This meshes particularly well with similar results \cite{Aoude:2020onz} in heavy-particle effective theory~\cite{Damgaard:2019lfh,Aoude:2020onz}.
 Then we have derived the closed formulae~\eqref{eqAn1} and~\eqref{eqAn2} for two families of QCD amplitudes involving two quark pairs and an arbitrary number of positive-helicity gluons.
 The corresponding amplitudes with all negative-helicity gluons are of course a collateral result.
 Namely, they may be obtained simply by flipping the chirality of all ${\rm SL}(2,\mathbb{C})$ spinors, \ie by exchanging angle bra and ket spinors with square ket and bra spinors, respectively.